You Are Here: The Catholic High School Alma Mater

 Every Anthem Has a Story

-The Catholic High School Alma Mater is a fairly new tradition for the Catholic High School family.
-However, the tune and many of the words are from a long-lived traditional song that is sung by LaSallian schools in the Philippines.
-According to a video by Vic Santiago, in 1961 Brother Stephen Malachy, FSC, took out his small harmonica during a graphics class when he and Brother Bonaventure Richard, FSC, shared a song that they had recently composed.
-The song was first used by the NCAA basketball players and cheerleaders in the mid-1960s.
-The two Christian brothers did not know that their anthem would soon become “a majestic ritual, a clench-fisted display of indestructible spirit.”
-Today, the tune is known as the Alma Mater Hymn and is sung by students of LaSallian schools all around the Philippines and the world.
+The Catholic High School Alma Mater is a fairly new tradition for the CHS family.
+However, the tune and many of the words are from a long-lived traditional song sung by Lasallian schools in the Philippines.
+In 1961, Brother Stephen Malachy, FSC, took out his small harmonic during a graphics class when he and Brother Bonaventure Richard, FSC, shared a song that they had recently composed.
+The song was first used by the NCAA Basketball players and cheerleaders in the mid-1960s.
+The Christian brothers did not know their anthem would soon become “a majestic ritual, a clench-fisted display of indestructible spirit.”
+Today, the tune is known as the Alma Mater Hymn and is sung by students of Lasallian schools all around the Philippines and the world.

 Voices from the Past and Present

 Mr. Bo Belanger, a past faculty member at Catholic High and proud alumnus, shared his thoughts on having a hand in the creation of the CHS Alma Mater.
 “When Mr. [Raymond] Simon became principal, he began talking about the need for an alma mater.
 One morning he came to my classroom and had me YouTube ‘LaSallian hymn.'” he said.
 “I think from that point on, it was a done deal.
 I showed the seniors (Class of 2011) and asked what they thought and they liked it.
 From there he got the band director [Mr. Christian Bautista] to write the music for it.”
 Thus, Catholic High history was made, as for the first time, CHS had an Alma Mater to call its own.”